uhuruos/CloverOS/FAQ.md

 `choice=y`

+## is there anyone here using this as a daily? seriously and unironically considering to install this on my laptop
+Yes

 ## Does it have binaries?
 It's a pre-setup Gentoo image with `PORTAGE_BINHOST="https://cloveors.ga" emerge -G package` preset in /etc/portage/make.conf.
 It uses Gentoo for everything (versions, ebuilds, etc.) and gets it from cloveros.ga instead of building